A 2023 Look at The Fourth Turning

 Learn more about our tailored investment strategies and how Client First Capital can help you with a portfolio risk analysis to best manage whatever changes lie ahead.
 In the midst of the Fourth Turning, investment planning becomes a critical component of securing your financial future.
 By understanding the implications of this cycle and adhering to a sound investment strategy, you can navigate the changing landscape with confidence.
 Embrace the challenges and uncertainties, and remember, Client First Capital is here to guide you every step of the way.

-Cheri Turner, Associate Advisor
+Cheri Turner, Financial Advisor

 Cheri brings over 20 years of corporate and small business experience to her position as an Associate Advisor at Client First Capital.
 Prior to joining Client First Capital, Cheri worked as the Chief Operations Officer and Financial Controller at her family’s real estate management business.